 -

-Take tow whites of eggs and six spounfuls of roasewater one Pound of best Dubele refined Suger beaten & sifted throu a very fine sive mingle it with the Eges & Rosewater they must be beaten all the time your Cake is backing till it be as white as Snow. when the Cake is backed if it be very Browne [paire] it & with a wing dust it till it be Cleane least it spoile the Couler of the Ice when it is neare Colde then put on your Iceing with a spoune all over the top & about the sides very thick as youre Stuff will a forde so set it in to your oven upon a sive til the Ice be dry not shuting up your oven and when you beat your Iceing Put in a Grane of Musk and Ambergreece finely beaten
+Take tow whites of eggs and six spounfuls of roasewater one Pound of best Dubele refined Suger beaten & sifted throu a very fine sive mingle it with the Eges & Rosewater they must be beaten all the time your Cake is backing till it be as white as Snow. when the Cake is backed if it be very Browne paire it & with a wing dust it till it be Cleane least it spoile the Couler of the Ice when it is neare Colde then put on your Iceing with a spoune all over the top & about the sides very thick as youre Stuff will a forde so set it in to your oven upon a five til the Ice be dry not shuting up your oven and when you beat your Iceing Put in a Grane of Musk and Ambergreece finely beaten

 -